egebremichael/College_app/README.md

 3. Open your Flutter project in Visual Studio Code:

+  -Install Visual Studio Code from this link: https://code.visualstudio.com/ -Install the Flutter and Dart extensions:
+  -Launch Visual Studio Code.
+  -Go to Extensions (Ctrl + Shift + X) or click on the Extensions icon in the Activity Bar on the side of the window.
+  -Search for "Flutter" and click on "Install" (this will also install the Dart extension).
+  -Open your Flutter project in Visual Studio Code:
-   - Go to `File > Open Folder`, and select the root folder of your Flutter project.
+  -Go to File > Open Folder, and select the root folder of your Flutter project.
-   - VS Code will automatically
+  -VS Code will automatically detect the Flutter project and configure itself to use the Flutter and Dart extensions.
+  -Run the Flutter project:
+  -Open the terminal in VS Code (Ctrl + `).
+  -Type flutter run and hit Enter.
+This command will build and run your Flutter app on a connected device or emulator.